-* Any additional money that can be squeezed from your budget should be applied to your smallest debt.
+* Any additional money that can be squeezed from your budget should be applied to your debt with the highest interest rate.
 This is extra money, in addition to the minimum payments that you are already paying.
 Do not consider interest rates when determining which bill to pay extra on.
-Pay off your smallest debts first and ignore the mathematics involved.
+Pay off your highest interest rate debts first and ignore the mathematics involved.

 * Repeat this process until you are debt free living, except for your mortgage.

 In step one, you saved $1,000 to cover minor emergencies while you begin to eliminate your debt.
 In baby step three, you will now complete your emergency fund.
 A fully funded emergency fund should cover between three to six months of expenses.
 This is your main security blanket.